 Put on gloves and chop up your pepper, you can deseed them want to.
 You can add Ghost Peppers I just could not find any at the time I made this.

-Once your peppers are chopped put them and the beans and corn into your chili mix, and cover for the night.
+Once your peppers are chopped add them, the beans, and corn into your chili mix, and cover for the night.

 Now I used Better Than Boullion Beef Base to make my broth to mix with the coffee.
 Brew your cup of coffee (I used a Seattle Best Coffee Breakfast Blend K-Cup for my coffee)